DerekK44/PICwriter/README.md

 * metal routes
 * bond pads

 Stay tuned, more components are coming soon!
+In the meantime, check out the documentation for this project at [picwriter.readthedocs.io](http://picwriter.readthedocs.io).

 ## Features
 The ultimate goal of this module is to reduce the time required to generate photonic integrated circuit mask designs, by extending the functionality of the gdspy library.